NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/initial_setup_jon.md

 Your Jetson Orin Nano Developer Kit may have the latest firmware ("Jetson UEFI firmware" on QSPI-NOR flash memory) flashed at the factory.

 If not, we need to go through a set of procedures to upgrade to the latest firmware.
-(Luckily, we can now do this all just on Jetson, meaning we don't need to use a host Ubuntu PC!)
+(Luckily, we can now do this all just on Jetson, meaning we don't need to use a host Ubuntu PC any more!)

 So let's first check the version of your Jetson UEFI Firmware.<br>
 You can take one of the following methods.